cloudkick/whiskey/PROCESS_RUNNER.md

   (defaults to `cwd/<process_name>.log`)
 * `wait_for` - Condition which must be met before the process is considered as started (defaults to `none`).
+* `kill_script` - path to the shell script which will be executed instead of sending `SIGKILL` signal to the managed process when stopping it.
 * `timeout` - how long to wait for process to start (in ms) before erroring out (defaults to 10 seconds).
 * `depends` - Array of names of process dependencies.
 Name must match some other